How to write a musician bio: 9 powerful tips

 Illustration: Benedikt Rugar

-1. Start with your hook
+1. Start your musician bio with a strong hook

 The brutal truth is that people will stop reading your bio after the first sentence if you fail to grab their attention.
 Say you start with something like this: